AlaaRamadann/Diabetes-Prediction./README.md

 - Streamlit app can take new patient data as input and output **predicted diabetes outcome** and **probability**

-This project demonstrates the **end-to-end machine learning workflow** for healthcare predictions, including preprocessing, feature engineering, model training, evaluation, threshold optimization, and deployment.
+This project demonstrates the **end-to-end machine learning workflow** for healthcare predictions, including preprocessing, feature engineering, model training, evaluation, and deployment.